Get Help Today(877) 648-4288

 Unfortunately, in most areas of the United States, people who abuse legal and/or illegal Opioids can easily obtain them.
 Prescription Opioids are generally administered in medical environments for patients to reduce painful sensations of illnesses or injuries in the body.

-Patients who are no longer able to legally obtain the drugs when prescriptions run out often turn to illegal drugs, which are often easier to find.
-Illegal opioids are widely available on the streets of many cities from drug dealers, gang members, and addicts, proving to be a cheaper, but powerful alternative to prescription opioids.
-In fact, many of Heroin’s victims are people who once used prescription medications, but transition because they develop a tolerance to their medication.
+Patients who are no longer able to legally obtain the drugs when prescriptions run out often turn to illegal drugs, which are normally easier to find.
+Illegal Opioids are widely available on the streets of many cities from drug dealers, gang members, and addicts, proving to be a cheaper, but powerful alternative to prescription Opioids.
+In fact, many of Heroin’s victims are people who once used prescription medications, but transition because they develop a tolerance to their medication or are no longer able to obtain it.

 Opioids are highly addicting and available for a variety of users and age ranges.
 Opioid addiction is not unique to any specific group.
 Children, women, professionals, and middle to upper-class families can all get trapped in the grips of Opioid addiction, among many others.

 Veterans, for example, are prescribed Opioids to soothe post-combat injuries.
-Members of the LGBTQ community may turn to Opioids to relieve minority stress.
+Members of the LGBTQ community may turn to Opioids to relieve minority stress, psychological distress experienced by members of a group who are stigmatized or discriminated against by society.
 College students may find abusing Opioids sedates anxiety or may find themselves pressured into Opioid use at parties.
-Opioid use in elderly populations is not uncommon, as many can find Heroin and Fentanyl effective pain relievers if they lack access to prescription medication.
+Opioid use in elderly populations is not uncommon, as many can easily access pain medications due to medical disorders and pain caused by the natural aging process.

 Women are more likely than men to have chronic pain, experience panic attacks, experience depression and anxiety, and need prescription drugs from doctors.
-Women are also more likely to develop a dependence and addiction to drugs than men.
-Between 1999 and 2010, 48, 000 women overdosed of prescription opioids.
-Heroin use in female populations has recently tripled, increasing from 0.4 to 1.2 per 100,000 people.
+Women are also more likely to experience intimate partner violence; resulting trauma may contribute to the development of an Opioid dependecy.
+The statistics on the subject are certainly striking: Between 1999 and 2010, 48,000 women overdosed on prescription Opioids.
+Additionally, Heroin use among women has recently tripled; there’s been an increase from 0.4 to 1.2 users per 100,000 people.

 Young children and adolescents are not immune to Opioid addiction and dependency.
 Children have a higher risk of Opioid addiction if their parents were addicted.
 Expectant mothers who are addicted to Opioids can pass the addiction to their unborn babies, as the chemicals pass through their blood stream into the unborn child’s.
-As a result, babies are born with symptoms of Opioid withdrawal, low body weight, and a number of birth defects.
+As a result, babies are born with symptoms of Opioid withdrawal, low body weight, and a number of birth defects, collectively known as neonatal abstinence syndrome.

 Children can access and use prescription drugs they find in their parents’ cabinets without their parents’ consent.
-In 2015, 276,000 people aged 12 to 17 used opioids, with 122,000 suffering addiction.
+In 2015, 276,000 people aged 12 to 17 used Opioids, with 122,000 suffering addiction.
 Adolescents are being prescribed Opioids in higher numbers, doubling from the 90s.
-In 2017 alone, 772 young people aged 15 to 19 overdosed.
+In 2017 alone, 772 young people aged 15 to 19 overdosed, most from Heroin.

 Why Is Opioid Addiction Affecting So Many People?

 Most Opioid addicts first begin using the drugs as a result of a prescription.
 Medical professionals prescribe medications such as Vicodin and Morphine to patients before or after surgeries.
-These pills are effective pain killers, but when abused can have highly addicting effects.
+These pills are effective Painkillers, but can have highly addicting effects when abused.

-Opioids are popular for the rewarding effects they produce on the brain.
-Chemicals in the brain, such as Dopamine, are released during Opioid use, creating a surge of pleasurable and intense sensations.
-Opioid use releases anywhere from 2 to 10 times the amount of dopamine released from natural activities like drinking water, exercising, and eating a good meal.
+Opioids are popular for the rewarding effects they produce in the brain and body.
+Chemicals in the brain, such as dopamine, are released during Opioid use, creating a surge of pleasurable and intense sensations.
+Opioid use releases anywhere from 5 to 10 times the amount of dopamine released from natural activities like drinking water, exercising, and eating a good meal.

 Exposure to different Opioids can further increase addiction.
-Opioids like Fentanyl can be mixed with stimulants like Cocaine without the users’ knowledge, creating an intense release of feel good chemicals with fatal outcomes.
-Due to the release of endorphins, users who are seeking to fill a void can find themselves experimenting with stronger Opioids.
+Opioids like Fentanyl can be mixed with Stimulants like Cocaine without the users’ knowledge, creating an intense release of feel-good chemicals with fatal outcomes.
+Users who are seeking to fill a void can find themselves experimenting with stronger Opioids.
 Morphine, for example, may not hold its power after months or years of use, and can be replaced with Fentanyl, which is 100 times stronger and incredibly easy to overdose.

-Treatment professionals are available to connect you or a loved one to the best facility for you.
-There, detox and innovative treatments are in place to help flush harmful chemicals from the body, and reduce the chances of relapse.
-Contact a rehab expert today, and change your life.
+Treatment providers are available to give you information on your treatment options.
+In rehab, detox and innovative treatments are in place to help flush harmful chemicals from the body, and reduce the chances of relapse.
+Contact a treatment provider today, and change your life.

 What are you struggling with?